-There is a distinction between course evaluations initiated and conducted by the Member, and student evaluations that are used to evaluate the Member's performance and teaching effectiveness.
+There is a distinction between course surveys initiated and conducted by the Member, and student surveys of teaching initiated by the Employer that are used to evaluate the Member's performance and teaching effectiveness.

-21B.1.1 Course Evaluations
+21B.1.1 Course Surveys Initiated by the Member

-In order to improve course design or teaching effectiveness, a Member may conduct a written evaluation of his/her teaching performance in his/her classes provided that the students consent to participate in the survey, and provided that the procedures of the survey protect student confidentiality.
+In order to improve course design or teaching effectiveness, a Member may conduct a written survey of his/her teaching performance in his/her classes provided that the students consent to participate in the survey, and provided that the procedures of the survey protect student confidentiality.

-21B.1.2 Student Evaluations of Teaching
+21B.1.2 Student Surveys of Teaching Initiated by the Employer

-- (a) Evaluations administered to assess a Faculty Member's teaching performance shall be in accordance with the requirements below, those of Senate, and with other provisions of this Agreement; - (b) Student evaluations intended for the University's assessment of Members shall be supervised by individual Colleges.
-All original evaluations shall be sealed and retained by the Dean and shall be available to the Member.
-Aggregated numerical data from student evaluations shall be placed in the Member's OPF; - (c) Student evaluation of teaching shall be obtained through the questionnaire administered by the University in such a way as to afford all the students in a given course or class a reasonable chance to respond.
-Such questionnaires shall be constructed so as to obtain a fair and reasonable assessment of teaching effectiveness, within the limitations of current knowledge, and shall seek an assessment of all and only; - (i) clarity of course objectives and extent to which they are met; - (ii) understanding of and competence in imparting course material: - (iii) course organization; - (iv) use and value of written or other out-of-class material; - (v) objectivity and promptness in grading, commenting on and returning assignments; - (vi) availability and cooperativeness of the Member; and - (vii) effectiveness in supporting student learning - (d) All questions shall conform to the requirements of Article 2 (Academic Freedom) and Article 7 (Non-Discrimination); - (e) All questions on a student evaluation questionnaire that provide numeric data shall be constructed so that the answers may be aggregated by simple statistical procedures; - (f) Up to twenty (20) minutes of scheduled class time, in the last two (2) weeks of a course, or of a Member's involvement in a course where such involvement is less than a full term or academic year shall be used for filling out questionnaires.
-Evaluations for courses may be done electronically, online, subject to the provisions of Article 21B.1.6.
-The scheduling of the evaluation shall be by the mutual agreement of the Member and the Dean.
+- (a) Questionnaires administered to assess a Faculty Member's teaching performance shall be in accordance with the requirements below, those of Senate, and with other provisions of this Agreement; - (b) Student surveys intended for the Employer's assessment of Members shall be supervised by individual Colleges.
+All original questionnaires shall be sealed and retained by the Dean and shall be available to the Member.
+Aggregated numerical data from student questionnaires shall be placed in the Member's OPF; - (c) Student surveys of teaching shall be obtained through the questionnaire administered by the Employer in such a way as to afford all the students in a given course or class a reasonable chance to respond.
+Such questionnaires shall be constructed so as to obtain a fair and reasonable assessment of teaching effectiveness, within the limitations of current knowledge, and shall seek an assessment of all and only: - (i) clarity of course objectives and extent to which they are met: - (ii) understanding of and competence in imparting course material; - (iii) course organization; - (iv) use and value of written or other out-of-class material; - (v) objectivity and promptness in grading, commenting on and returning assignments; - (vi) availability and cooperativeness of the Member; and - (vii) effectiveness in supporting student learning - (d) All questions shall conform to the requirements of Article 2 (Academic Freedom) and Article 7 (Non-Discrimination); - (e) All questions on a student questionnaire that provide numeric data shall be constructed so that the answers may be aggregated by simple statistical procedures; - (f) Up to twenty (20) minutes of scheduled class time, in the last two (2) weeks of a course, or of a Member's involvement in a course where such involvement is less than a full term or academic year shall be used for filling out questionnaires.
+Questionnaires may be completed electronically, online, subject to the provisions of Article 21B.1.5.
+The scheduling of the survey shall be by the mutual agreement of the Member and the Dean.
 Questionnaires shall be administered by the Dean or his/her designate(s).
 The Member shall not be present while questionnaires are being filled out in his/her classes.
 No questionnaire shall contain any indication of the identity of the student filling it out.
 After questionnaires have been completed, they shall be placed in a sealed envelope, which shall not be opened until final grades for the course have been submitted to the Registrar; and